UMWEDU/umw-familyweekend-sync/_pages/schedule-of-events.md

 <h4><strong>Geography Department Open House </strong></h4>
 <p style="padding-left: 30px">1-3 p.m. | Monroe Hall, Room 319
 Demonstrations and explanations of activities within and associated with geography courses, including active GIS, slideshows from study abroad experiences, research on meandering stream flow, examination of pollen grains, and mapping with GPS.
 Light snacks and drinks provided.</p>

-<h4><strong>Men’s Soccer defends The Battleground! (tentative)</strong></h4>
-<p style="padding-left: 30px">Battleground Athletic Complex, Hanover Street
-<em>Free Admission </em>
-Make your way over to the Battleground and watch UMW Men’s Soccer take on the competition.
-GO EAGLES!</p>
+&nbsp;
 <h4><strong>Tour of Brompton, Home of the UMW President </strong></h4>
 <p style="padding-left: 30px">3-5 p.m. | 704 Sunken Road
 Described as one of America’s most historic houses, Brompton is famous for being at the center of the Battle of Fredericksburg in 1862.
-The home now serves as the official residence of the University president.
-President and Mrs. Paino will be on hand to greet families. <strong><em>Please access the house via the walkway on Hanover Street, across from the Jepson Alumni Executive Center (1119 Hanover Street).</em></strong></p>
+The home now serves as the official residence of the University president. <strong><em>Please access the house via the walkway on Hanover Street, across from the Jepson Alumni Executive Center (1119 Hanover Street).</em></strong></p>
 &nbsp;
 <h2><strong>Sunday, September 16</strong></h2>
-<h4><em> </em></h4>
-<h4>Women's Soccer Defend the Battleground (tentative)</h4>
-Battleground Athletic Complex, Hanover Street
-<em>Free Admission </em>
-Make your way over to the Battleground and watch UMW Men’s Soccer take on the competition.
-GO EAGLES!
+&nbsp;
-<h4><strong>Time on Your Own</strong></h4>
+<h3><strong>Time on Your Own</strong></h3>
 <p style="padding-left: 30px">Visit downtown Fredericksburg, have breakfast, go shopping, or just hang out with family members.
 Enjoy the day as you wrap up Family Weekend!</p>

 <h3><strong>UMW Art Galleries</strong></h3>